Hyperobjekt/bil-site/content/research/mapping-ubi-research/_index.md

 ---
 ## Want to learn more about UBI research?

-The Basic Income Lab has created a list of current North American Basic Income pilots.
+The Basic Income Lab has created a <a href="/">list of current North American Basic Income pilots</a>.